Finesse/almost-bank-test-task/README.md

 - [Redux](http://redux.js.org) is used to manage the application state
 - [Redux-Saga](redux-saga.js.org) is used to manage asynchronous actions because it allows to write very testable code
+- The architecture may seem overcomplicated.
+    I chose it to show my skills and because it fits for complex applications (which financial applications usually are).
+- [Big.js](http://github.com/MikeMcl/big.js) is used for precise money calculations (e.g. for the famous `0.1 + 0.2`)